monterojavier/google-apprentice-project/README.md

-# Javier Montero's Google - Project Assignment
+# Javier Montero's Shopping List

-## Project N - Shopping List

 Build a simple webapp that provides users with an ability to keep track of a shopping list :scroll: